Staff profile

 I joined the University of Derby in 2019 straight from Social Work practice and I like to bring this experience to my teaching.

 I am a qualified Social Worker which I gained at the University of Derby in 2005.
 I also gained a PG Cert in Systemic Thinking & Practice at the University in 2010.
-It is my experience of studying at the University that has bought me back to teach here.
+It is my experience of studying at the University that has brought me back to teach here.

+I now have a PGCert HE & am a fellow of HEA.
 I want to be involved in creating a great learning environment which enables students to grapple with difficult concepts, learn from each other as well as the academic team, grow and develop as individuals, and ultimately be filled with enthusiasm for their subject and learning as a whole.

 Teaching responsibilities